renubora/audio-autonomy/README.md

 # groundhog
 A VoiceXML application for seniors with early stage dementia.

 Uses fullcalender.io, which has a great API and documentation.
 It a front-end interface, so we connected it to our own back-end system.
-It also uses voxeo's free VoiceXML IVR platform service.
+It also uses Aspect.com's Prophecy free VoiceXML IVR platform service (original a Voxeo product, before Aspect purchased Voxeo).

 NOTE: as a proof of concept, there is virtually no security implemented, so do not use for any actual sensitive data.
 See "Security Issues" below.